jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 alias ckenv='printenv | grep -i' # lookup rabbit, lookup database, etc.
 ```

+## conda init

+This whole thing exists because for conda to fully work it needs to be initialized and activated.
+That's what this code block is doing.

+Let's do over what the conda init command does

+if [ $? -eq 0 ]; then

+`$?` is a variable that is equal to the return value of the last command you ran.
+This is often a return code, which is 0 for a success and non-zero if there's been an error.
+SO this line is saying, if the last command ran successfully, then...

 ## My .zshrc

 Conda will install the initialization script for conda inside `.zshrc` (for Macs).
 It usually looks like one of the following (depending on whether you use Anaconda or Miniconda):